Why We Make 4.7” Paddleboards?14 Jan 2022

-This question has been coming up regularly, with some folks even questioning whether it negatively impacts the board somehow.
+This question has been coming up regularly in Australia, with some folks even questioning whether it negatively impacts the board somehow.
 The short answer is that this thickness is better in every way for most boards styles.
 However, this assumes the material and construction are of a standard necessary to make it a reality.
 When done right, a 4.7” board greatly improves the paddling experience in every way.

 Here are the three reasons we chose 4.7” for our board thickness...

 4.7” boards, compared to 6” ones, sit more closely to the water.
 As the water is the point of movement/imbalance, the closer you are to this point, the better connected you feel.
 The further away you are standing from the water level, the more amplified the movements, and so the feeling of being disconnected causes instability.
 It’s a physics thing, but more on that next.

 This is what we mean by “connection to the water.”